Guildford: Western districts

-Westborough

 Adjacent to the Park Barn Estate, the Westborough Estate was built in the 1920s due to the growing population at the start of the 20th century.
 Westborough is home to a United Reformed church and to a community primary school on Southway.
 There is a small parade of shops where Southway meets Aldershot Road.
 Westborough is also a ward of the Borough of Guildford.
 Its population at the 2011 Census was 9,307.

 National and local government

-UK parliament

 The town is in the parliamentary constituency of Guildford.
-As of 2022, it is represented at Westminster by Conservative Angela Richardson, who was first elected in December 2019.
-The constituency was previously represented by Anne Milton, first elected in 2005, who had the Conservative whip removed in September 2019 and sat for the final two months of the parliament as an independent politician.

-County council
+As of 2024, it is represented at Westminster by Liberal Democrat Zöe Franklin.

 Councillors are elected to Surrey County Council every four years.
 The town is covered by five divisions, each of which elects one councillor.
 The five divisions are: "Guildford East", "Guildford North", "Guildford South-East", "Guildford South-West" and "Guildford West".
-Although Guildford has historically been regarded as the county town of Surrey, the council itself has its administrative headquarters in Reigate.
+Although Guildford has historically been regarded as the county town of Surrey, the county council itself has its administrative headquarters in Reigate.

-Borough council

 Elections to the borough council take place every four years and a total of 48 councillors serve at any one time.
 The council is led by an executive committee, consisting of the Leader, a Deputy Leader and six portfolio holders.
 Each year, one of the councillors serves as "Mayor of Guildford" for a period of twelve months.
 The role of mayor is primarily ceremonial and the post has little political power.
 Since April 1982, the council has been based at the Grade II-listed Millmead House, which was built in the late 17th and early 18th centuries.

-Twin towns

 Guildford has been twinned with Freiburg im Breisgau, Germany since 1979.
 A link between Guildford and Mukono, Uganda, was established in 2003 and the borough council signed a formal partnership agreement with Dongying, China, in 2017.